I found these 2 great videos for preparing Guacamole that I will use during my Imperativo by way of Comida lessons.

 The second one highlights the use of the Imperativo in the 'tú' form showing the written form of each verb.

+To cap off our art unit, my Grade 12s were finally able to share their projects with our Art Gallery today.
 The project was entitled 'La Hispanidad en el Arte'.
 The premiss was to include an element (individually chosen) from the Hispanic culture and to include it in an art form of their choice.
 They had to record themselves as the artist and answer questions.
+You will see in the pictures below that projects ranged from watermelons, to maracas, to a piñata and many more.
+The creative juices were definitely flowing.
+The questions each artist had to record answers to were:

 1. nombre del artista